gamechanger/dusty/docs/setup.md

 #### Specs Repo

 Dusty needs to know where your Dusty specs live.
-You can enter a git repository here if you want to manage them that way (recommended).
-You can also just specify a local file path.
+See [this link](./specs/app-specs.md#repo) on how to specify git urls.

 If you're new to Dusty and would like to try things out, leave this blank to use the example specs.